-I have added a note to the homepage which approaches the SIFI problem from another angle, using the analysis of payments which I mentioned way back in Chapter 10 (we skipped it there, and actually the present story can be understood without turning back to the first one).
+I have added a note to the homepage which approaches the SIFI problem from another angle, using the analysis of payments which was mentioned back in Lecture 10.
 Defaulting banks fail to make the payments that was agreed upon, and this has repercussions on the whole system.
 The model shows how these repercussions and the systemic impact can be quantified given the initial state.